 If you really want to see the lakes in style, the only way to do it is on a motorbike.
 The Italians are passionate about bikes and you’ll spot classic, vintage and modern models whizzing around the banks of Lake Como.
 Sign up to a tour with Lake Como Motorbike and you can join the locals as they take in the cinematic scenery from the road.
 If you’re an experienced rider with your own bike, simply follow the guide in front.
 If you don’t have your own wheels, you can rent one of their Moto Guzzi or Ducati bikes.
+Just be attentive of your surroundings to avoid open-door accidents.
 Don’t fancy being at the controls yourself?
 No problem.
 You can ride pillion with one of the guides instead.

 6. Master paddle boarding with SUP Garda

 With instructors willing to tailor classes to all ages and abilities, the SUP Garda stand-up paddle boarding school opens up the sport to everybody.
 And with the beauty of Lake Garda as the backdrop, there is no better place to try it.
 The classic route to savvy stand-up paddleboarding, or SUP as it’s better known in these parts, is a course of three one-hour lessons, where you’ll master the technique of paddling and increase your stability on a board.
 You can take up a group course or private one-to-one sessions.
 And if you can’t squeeze in a full trio of classes, SUP Garda’s instructors offer one-off hour-long lessons for newbies who are short on time, or for slightly more experienced paddle boarders who want to polish up their skills.